 The asari stood up, frowning, and balled her hand into a fist.
 A dark-blue aura surrounded her as if some power welled up within her.
 She unclenched her hand and raised it above her head in a quick succession.
 A yelp brought the Courier's attention to a batarian that floated mid-air, his four eyes wide with terror, as a blue hue appeared underneath him and pushed him up to the ceiling.
 His allies opened fire on the asari as she extended her arm, causing the batarian to fly backward.
 She ducked back behind the crate, unscathed.

 Ethan blinked and stared at the asari on her ability to manipulate some strange energy.
-Before he could read what happened, one armored shooter, a pale man, saw him and turned to a helmeted woman.
+Before he could read what happened, one armored shooter saw him and turned to a helmeted woman.
 She carried a flamethrower, with a large tank full of gas on her back.
 "Take him out!
 We don't anyone snitching on us!"

 The Courier sighed and brought his chin up.
 Great.
 Another bunch of idiots to deal with.